agnilabs/www/README.md

-# agnilabs
+# agni labs

-This is a simple repo that maintains the agni labs website (made with 🧪 & 🔥 & ♥️)
+this is a simple repo that maintains the agni labs website (made with 🧪 & 🔥 & ♥️)

-### Git Configuration for Multiple Remotes
+### git configuration for multiple remotes

-This repository is configured to push to two remote repositories simultaneously:
+this repository is configured to push to two remote repositories simultaneously:

 - [@adiadd/agnilabs-www](https://github.com/adiadd/agnilabs-www) (primary, where Vercel builds happen)
 - [@agnilabs/www](https://github.com/agnilabs/www) (organization repo)

-To set up your local repository to push to both remotes, run these commands:
+to set up your local repository to push to both remotes, run these commands:

 ```bash
 # Set the primary remote URL (for both fetch and first push)